Scheana Marie Gushes Over New Boyfriend After Mike Shay Divorce

-Scheana Marie is happy to be involved in a fun, new romance with boyfriend Robert Parks Valletta, who the Vanderpump Rules star began dating just a short time after splitting from her husband, Mike Shay.
+Scheana Marie is happy to be involved in a fun, new romance with boyfriend Robert Parks Valletta, who the Vanderpump Rules star began dating just a short time after splitting from husband Mike Shay.

-While attending the iHeartRadio Awards on Sunday, March 5, the 31-year-old reality star spoke to Us Weekly magazine about life after the end of her two-year marriage and her new relationship with the 35-year-old actor brother of Amber Valletta.
+While attending the iHeartRadio Awards on Sunday, March 5, the 31-year-old reality star spoke to Us Weekly magazine about life after the end of her 2-year marriage — and her new relationship with the 35-year-old actor brother of Amber Valletta.

 “I’m really good, I’m in a very good place.
 Definitely better than I was last year, so, I’m really happy,” she told the magazine at the show.